hugopl/hugopl.github.io/_posts/2014-04-09-Embedding-Ruby-2.1-into-a-Cpp-application.markdown

 tags: ruby
 ---

-I'm writing this as a reminder to myself, first of all  because there is no documentation about how to embedded Ruby into a C++ application despite of the Ruby interpreter source files, secondly because when you start a sentence saying "first.." you need a second sentence saying "secondly...".
+I'm writing this as a reminder to myself, first of all  because there is no documentation about how to embedded Ruby into a C++ application besides the Ruby interpreter source files, secondly because when you start a sentence saying "first.." you need a second sentence saying "secondly...".

 The fast way to explain what you need to do: